mahbub3330/distributed_hash_generator/README.md

 *open another terminal and run command * **python3 client.py**<br/>

 As it supports multi-client so you can easily run another client by opening another terminal and run command * **python3 client.py**. <br/>
-For instance you would like to run 2 client. open 2terminals and run command * **python3 client.py**.
+For instance you would like to run 2 client. open 2 terminals and run command * **python3 client.py**.

 ## Output